Meghna Gulzar: Controversy

-Author Harinder Sikka has accused Meghna of cheating and ghosting after she adapted his book Calling Sehmat into the 2018 film Raazi.
+Author Harinder Sikka has accused Meghna of cheating and ghosting him after she adapted his book Calling Sehmat into the 2018 film Raazi.
 According to Sikka, after securing the rights to his book, Meghna made significant changes to the story, particularly the ending, and took a pro-Pakistan stance in the film without his approval.
 He said that she didn't allow him to see the director's cut of the film, stopped speaking to him after filming finished, and removed him from all film-related media promotions and credits.
-He also accused her father, Gulzar, of calling Penguin publishers and pushing them to delay the launch of Harinder's book by two months 'so that Meghna received all the attention', as well as pressuring the Jaipur Literature Festival to remove Harinder as a speaker.
+He also accused her father, Gulzar, of calling Penguin Books publishers and pushing them to delay the launch of Sikka's book by two months so that "Meghna received all the attention", as well as pressuring the Jaipur Literature Festival to remove Sikka as a speaker.

+In 2026, Sikka retrospectively called his decision to appoint Meghna as "his gravest misjudgement", and that "her ideological bias diminished the true spirit of the protagonist".